Full Blast (album)

-Full Blast is the eighth studio album by MC Hammer released on January 31, 2004 by his label, Full Blast Digital Music Group.
+Full Blast is the eighth studio album by American rapper MC Hammer released on January 31, 2004 by his label, Full Blast Digital Music Group.

 The album was recorded in 2003 and released in early 2004 on Hammer's Full Blast label.
 Produced by Hammer himself, the album was not well received both critically or commercially, nor charted or spawned any hit singles.
 The lack of attention, although easily accessible online, was due in part to so many instrumental mixes dominating the album.

 The lead single and title track, "Full Blast" includes disses towards Eminem and Busta Rhymes.
 Guest artists included The Stooge Playaz, Pleasure, JD Greer and DasIt.